ga-curriculum/intro-to-ai-agentic-workflows/microlesson-01/README.md

 | **📚 LATS (Language-Augmented Task-Specific) Agents** | Task-specific agents enhanced with NLP for domain expertise. | - Specialized for a defined task or domain. <br> - Utilize NLP for language understanding and response generation. | - High accuracy for domain-specific tasks. <br> - Context-aware and detailed responses. <br> - Leverages LLMs for complex tasks. | - Limited outside their defined domain. <br> - Dependent on high-quality domain-specific data. <br> - Higher computational cost. | - **Legal Research Agents**: Analyze and summarize legal documents. <br> - **Medical Diagnostics Agents**: Interpret symptoms for disease prediction. <br> - **Financial Analysis Agents**: Provide investment insights. | - **Healthcare**: Interpret radiology reports. <br> - **Legal**: Review contracts for compliance. <br> - **Customer Support**: Offer detailed troubleshooting guides. |
 | **🔄 Reflection Agents** | Learn from past actions and outcomes to improve future performance. | - Continuously analyze their own successes and failures. <br> - Maintain memory for long-term learning. <br> - Adaptive and self-improving. | - Improve over time through fee

 ---

+ **Case Example**:
+   - **React Agents**: ShopSmart uses React agents for quick responses to customer questions such as “What is the return policy?” or “Where is my order?”
+These agents provide immediate, context-based answers without requiring human intervention.
+   - **LATS Agents**: ShopSmart deploys LATS agents in the customer-facing app for specific tasks like processing returns or making tailored product suggestions based on browsing history or past purchases.
+   - **Reflection Agents**: The company uses Reflection agents in customer feedback systems to collect data on customer satisfaction, which allows the AI to improve responses over time based on trends in feedback.
+   - **ReWoo Agents**: ShopSmart utilizes ReWoo agents in inventory management.
+These agents continuously optimize stock levels by learning from sales data and market demand, ensuring products are stocked at optimal levels.

+---